 Laurie Todd-Smith, Ph.D. is originally from Phoenix, Arizona, but has lived in Mississippi for over 25 years.
 She serves as AFPI’s Senior Fellow for the Center for Education Opportunity and Center for the American Worker.
 Dr. Todd-Smith was appointed by President Trump to serve as the Director of the Women’s Bureau at the United States Department of Labor.
 During her tenure at the Women’s Bureau, she focused the agency on issues of childcare, paid family leave, and grants to support women in apprenticeship.
 Prior to her work with the United States Department of Labor, Dr. Todd-Smith served as Senior Education and Workforce Policy Advisor to Governor Phil Bryant.
 She led numerous legislative efforts to help improve public education in Mississippi including: The Literacy Based Promotion Act, Early Childhood Education, Charter Schools, Special Needs Education Scholarship Account, and accountability models for school districts, all of which resulted in improved outcomes for Mississippi’s students.
 Dr. Todd-Smith is also the former executive director of the Mississippi State Workforce Investment Board (SWIB) and the State Childhood Advisory Council (SECAC).
 Dr. Todd-Smith is a former elementary school teacher and holds a doctorate in education from Mississippi State University, a master’s degree from Western New Mexico University, and a bachelor’s degree from the University of Arizona.
 Dr. Todd-Smith is a 2-year breast cancer survivor.
 She is an avid college football fan and enjoys boating at Lake Caroline, MS with her husband, Ron, and adorable Yorkie, Max.

 Thomas J. Tsaveras grew up in Massapequa, New York, and serves as Director of Operations of the America First Policy Institute (AFPI).
-Tsaveras most recently served as Associate Director of Operations & Facilities in the White House Management Office.
+Tsaveras most recently served as Associate Director of Operations & Facilities in the White House Management Office under President Trump.
 In this role, Tsaveras was responsible for overseeing operations and facilities for the entire White House complex and delivering direct operational and logistical support to the President, First Lady, and White House senior staff.
-He was a key player in project managing large scale historic restoration and renovation projects in the White House Mansion, West Wing, and East Wing, to help preserve The White House and its history for the American people.
-Tsaveras also served as the Facilities Manager for the West Wing & East Wing in the Office of Administration at The White House, running daily operations and providing logistical support to the President’s events and meetings in the West Wing Cabinet Room and Roosevelt Room.
-Prior to The White House, Tsaveras served on the Presidential Transition Team in 2016, assisting First Lady Melania Trump and the First Family during inauguration and moving into The White House.
-He was also the Office Manager for the 2016 Trump Campaign headquarters in Trump Tower, NY.
+He was a key player in project managing and large scale historic restoration and renovation projects in the White House Mansion, West Wing, and East Wing to help preserve the White House and its history for the American people.
+Tsaveras also served as the Facilities Manager for the West Wing & East Wing in the Office of Administration at the White House, running daily operations and providing logistical support to the President’s events and meetings in the West Wing Cabinet Room and Roosevelt Room.
+Prior to his time at the White House, Tsaveras served on the Presidential Transition Team in 2016, assisting First Lady Melania Trump and the First Family during inauguration and moving in to the White House.
+He was also the Office Manager for the 2016 Trump Campaign headquarters in Trump Tower, New York.
 He was the first volunteer on the Trump Campaign and was standing behind President Trump when he came down the escalator to announce his run for the presidency.
 Tsaveras received a degree in Political Science from Liberty University and is an Eagle Scout.
 In his free time, he enjoys reading about history, listening to music, hiking, and visiting historic landmarks and museums.

 Scott Turner is from Richardson, Texas, and serves as AFPI’s Chairman of the Center for Education Opportunity at AFPI.
 Turner is a businessman, motivational speaker, and former professional football player, who previously served as the executive director of the White House Opportunity and Revitalization Council.
 Turner formerly served as a Texas state representative for the 33rd District, which includes part of Collin County and all of Rockwall County.
 Before entering public service, Turner was an American football cornerback who played in the NFL for nine seasons with the Washington Redskins, San Diego Chargers, and the Denver Broncos.
 He attended the University of Illinois, where he played as their starting cornerback and graduated with a degree in speech communications.